shinjiwlab/shinjiwlab.github.io/_pages/open-source.md

 <tr>
 <td class="col-sm w-25">
       <a href="http://www.openslr.org/89/">
         ASR and ST corpus for endangered language documentation (Puebla Nahuatl)
       </a>
 </td>
 <td>
-  The substantive material of <strong>Puebla Nahuatl</strong> speech corpus was gathered over ten years by Jonathan D. Amith (PI) and a team of native speaker colleagues who have participated in the project for many years, one from its inception in 2009.
-The corpus is designed for ASR & MT research in endagnered language documentation.
+  The substantive material of <strong>Puebla Nahuatl</strong> speech corpus was gathered over ten years by Jonathan D. Amith (PI) and a team of native-speaker colleagues who have participated in the project for many years, one from its inception in 2009.
+The corpus is designed for ASR & MT research in endangered language documentation.
 </td></tr>
 </table>
 <hr />